 The online survey of 1,002 American Protestant churchgoers was conducted Sept.
 19-29, 2022, using a national pre-recruited panel.
 Respondents were screened to include those who identified as Protestant/non-denominational and attend religious services at least once a month.
 Quotas and slight weights were used to balance gender, age, region, ethnicity, education, and religion to reflect the population more accurately.
 The completed sample is 1,002 surveys.
 The sample provides 95 percent confidence that the sampling error from the panel does not exceed plus or minus 3.3 percent.
 This margin of error accounts for the effect of weighting.
 Margins of error are higher in sub-groups.

-“Evangelical beliefs”are defined using the based on respondent beliefs.
+“Evangelical beliefs”are defined using the National Association of Evangelicals and Lifeway Research evangelical beliefs research definition based on respondent beliefs.
 Respondents are asked their level of agreement with four separate statements using a four-point, forced-choice scale (strongly agree, somewhat agree, somewhat disagree, strongly disagree).
 Those who strongly agree with all four statements are categorized as having Evangelical Beliefs

 - The Bible is the highest authority for what I believe.